wanrylin/NUS_EE_5907/Assignment/CA2/README.md

 writer Wanry Lin

-# Attention! the LDA alogrithm of mine performs weak and there may be something wrong that you'd better write a new one.
+# Attention! the LDA function of mine performs weak and there may be something wrong that you'd better write a new one.

 ## Introduction
 This project is built under the requirements of the file "Face Recognition CA2".
 There is 7 parts in total.
 The main goal of the project is to classify the face images.